skjaeve/cmake-tutorial-workthough/step01.md

 Why is `CMAKE_CXX_STANDARD_REQUIRED` a thing?
 What'd be the point of choosing a standard version if you're not going to use it?

 ## Rebuild
 Builds.
 Runs.
 Computes.
 Step 1 done.
+No need to call `make`.
+Huh.
 # Summary

 ## What I did